Therealblackgold/django-member-management-software/README.md

 # django-member-management-software

-This project is a user management system for a local business includes user registration, member-profile, spouse and beneficiaries can be adedd to a members plan using a mebership number.
+This project is a user management system for a local business includes user registration, member-profile, spouse and beneficiaries can be adedd to a members plan using a mebership number with a simple responsive design.

 # The admin section includes
 1) pending member section